Podcast 60: the lowdown on B2B messaging workshops

 • Proof points: Evidence that shows what you’re saying is true, rather than just telling.
 Things like customer testimonials, analyst quotes, and certifications.

-• Strapline options: Often used as part of the brand mark, the strapline is a concise and memorable expression of your value proposition.
+• Strapline options: Often used as part of the brand mark, the strapline is a concise, memorable expression of your value proposition.
 We’ll give you at least three options to choose from.

-How that works: we give you a few days to review the first draft, then we’ll have a call with you to go through your feedback.
+We give you the time you need to review the first draft.
+Then we can address your feedback, or hop on a call if we think that will be a quicker route to getting things just right.
 You could bring your stakeholders to that meeting or collate their feedback in advance.
 Either way, we’ll take it all on board, ask you any additional questions, and produce a second draft.

-If we’re doing our job properly, the second draft will be very near to the final version.
-If it’s not quite there, we’ll apply one more round of amends to get it to where it’s ready for you to share with your marketing, sales, and PR teams.
-We’ll deliver that final document as a PDF, Word, or PowerPoint – whichever works best for you.
+The second draft should be very close to the final version.
+If it’s not quite there, we’ll apply another round of amends to get it ready for you to share with your marketing, sales, and PR teams.
+We’ll then deliver that final document as a PDF, Word, or PowerPoint – whichever works best for you.

 Aha, the million-dollar (not literally, you’ll be relieved to read) question.
-We find that messaging projects tend to differ quite a lot in scope, so we don’t have a standard price for one.
+We find that messaging projects tend to vary in scope, so we don’t have a standard price for one. one.
 But if you contact our team, we’ll talk you through your options.

 And if you’d like to discuss a messaging project with us directly, call us on +44 (0)1326 373592 or email [email protected].